 The PO262 code stands for “Cylinder 1 Injector Circuit High.”
 What this means is that the fuel injector that is attached to the number one cylinder is not working right; in this case, there is a higher than average draw from the fuel injector.

 This is a common code that can be found in pretty much any vehicle, because fuel injectors are a common piece of equipment.
 The fuel injector works to add fuel to air inside of a cylinder.
 The heat and pressure inside the cylinder ignite the fuel, causing a small explosion which pushes the cylinder, which directly leads to the car’s forward momentum.
 It is vital that the fuel and air be mixed in a very specific amount.
 When the fuel injector starts to malfunction, it can cause problems with the overall running of an engine.
-The PO262 code is thrown when the fuel injector is drawing more electricity than it is supposed to, causing the cylinder to work incorrectly or not at all.
+The code p0262 is thrown when the fuel injector is drawing more electricity than it is supposed to, causing the cylinder to work incorrectly or not at all.

 Even though this is a common code with a common part of the engine, it is important to know that the procedure for dealing with this problem can likely be different, depending on the make and model of vehicle.